 - During the 2016-17 school year, I was one of two students serving alongside faculty on the Weinberg Curricular Review Committee, reviewing proposed changes to majors, minors, and academic offerings within the College.

-- Research software engineering at the Center for Connected Learning under Prof. Uri Wilensky, developing extensions for NetLogo Web
+- Center for Connected Learning at Northwestern, under Prof. Uri Wilensky: developing extensions and implementing Web Worker threading for NetLogo Web

-- Graphic design at Common Cause Illinois, working on the Fair Elections Illinois and Chicago For Net Neutrality campaigns
+- Common Cause Illinois: graphic design for the Fair Elections Illinois and Chicago For Net Neutrality campaigns

-- Research assistance at the University of Washington Early Childhood Cognition Lab under Prof. Jessica Sommerville, studying prosocial behavioral awareness during infancy
+- Early Childhood Cognition Lab at the University of Washington, under Prof. Jessica Sommerville: studying prosocial behavioral awareness during infancy

 - I really like classical music, and have been playing the flute since I was nine.